House Insurance Checklist

 Many consumers get so swept up in the homebuying process that they forget to factor house insurance considerations into their decision.
 As a result, they often end up with a home that is either uninsurable or very costly to insure.
-Homebuyers can avoid these and other house insurance problems by keeping coverage issues in mind as they shop for a new home.
-Below, you will find a checklist of house insurance considerations you should address as you house hunt.
+Homebuyers can avoid these and other problems by keeping coverage issues in mind as they shop for a new home.
+Below, you will find a checklist of considerations you should address as you house hunt.

 - Heating, electrical, and plumbing systems.
 These systems quickly wear out and may not be up to current standards in older homes.
 Ask the seller or real estate agent if these systems have been upgraded recently.

 - Expensive extra features.
 Certain features like fireplaces and swimming pools will raise your premiums for both property damage and liability coverage.
-If you want to purchase a home with these extra features, think about supplementing your house insurance coverage with an umbrella liability policy.
+If you want to purchase a home with these extra features, think about supplementing your coverage with an umbrella liability policy.

 - Fire department concerns.
 Home insurers give the best rates to homeowners with properties that are close to a fire hydrant and have a nearby fire station.
 You will also pay less for your coverage if your local fire department is a professional team rather than a volunteer squad.